-Funding Category 2: Expand and Maintain Green Stormwater Infrastructure
+Funding Category 2: Expand Nature-Based Solutions to Improve Stormwater Storage

-Funding in this category will support green stormwater infrastructure (GSI) projects that improve stormwater capture and storage to mitigate the impacts of climate change, including reducing runoff, combined sewer overflows, basement backups and flooding through nature-based design.
-Competitive GSI proposals will focus primarily on the installation and/or maintenance of GSI practices that are predominantly vegetative or green, with an emphasis on nature-based design.
-If projects incorporate grey or constructed elements, such as pervious surfaces, these elements will need to complement a suite of proposed GSI practices that focus on natural/vegetative solutions.
-Priority will be given to projects that are designed with a dual purpose, to increase stormwater storage capacity while also enhancing the quality of, access to, and/or use of community green space or natural areas.
+Funding in this category will support nature-based solutions that improve stormwater capture and storage, reduce runoff, combined sewer overflows, basement backups and flooding.
+Competitive proposals will focus primarily on the installation and/or maintenance of nature-based practices (e.g. stormwater wetlands, rain gardens, riparian buffers etc.).
+If projects incorporate constructed elements, such as pervious surfaces, these elements will need to complement a suite of nature-based solutions and will not be eligible for funding as the primary focus of a project.
+Priority will be given to projects that are designed with a dual purpose, to increase stormwater storage capacity while also enhancing the quality of, access to, and/or use of natural areas.
 Eligible work includes:

-1) Install new GSI practices including but not limited to nature-based solutions such as constructing stormwater wetlands, restoring urban forests, installing rain gardens, bioswales, etc. Grey/green or built infrastructure focused on retaining and infiltrating stormwater, such as green roofs and pervious surfaces, are eligible activities, however these practices must accompany nature based GSI solutions requested for funding within the proposal to be competitive.

-2) Maintain and/or improve the function of existing GSI installations.
-Funding will be prioritized for projects that implement GSI maintenance via new approaches or management systems that achieve dual benefits: maintain ecological function of GSI and engage/support communities to secure long-term and sustainable maintenance solutions that increase community-level capacity.
-All applicants proposing maintenance projects are encouraged to discuss the project with NFWF prior to submitting an application.
+- 1) Install nature-based solutions, such as stormwater wetlands, urban forests, rain gardens, bioswales, etc., to capture and infiltrate stormwater and reduce flooding risk. - 2) Maintain and/or improve the function of existing nature-based solutions.
+Projects should maintain ecological function of nature-based solutions and support communities to secure long-term and sustainable maintenance solutions that increase community-level capacity and add jobs.
+All applicants proposing maintenance projects are required to discuss the project with NFWF prior to submitting an application.

 Competitive projects will occur in close proximity to or otherwise demonstrate direct benefits to priority waterways, as indicated in the Geographic Focus section.
 Projects must add a minimum of 100,000 gallons of stormwater storage capacity annually to be competitive.
-Preference will be given to projects of sufficient size and scope to significantly reduce runoff and contaminant discharge (i.e. reduction of nutrients, pollution, and sediment) and increase GSI function at a regional or significant scale (gallons/year) either through a large single installation of a GSI practice or via a strategic, connected suite or group of GSI practices that collectively achieve significant GSI benefits and impact.
-Small, isolated projects (e.g., rain barrels, cisterns, a single green alley, etc.) without a connection to a larger green infrastructure plan or suite of proposed installations will not be competitive.
-Proposals seeking funds for maintenance of GSI at multiple sites should outline the applicant's authority to maintain those sites as well as a long-term plan to maintain sites, including resources secured for these activities.
+Preference will be given to projects of sufficient size and scope to significantly reduce runoff and contaminant discharge (i.e. reduction of nutrients, pollution, and sediment) and flooding at a regional or significant scale (gallons/year) either through a large single installation of a nature-based solution or via a strategic, connected suite of practices that collectively achieve their impact.
+Small, isolated projects (e.g., a single parking lot, rain barrels, cisterns, etc.) without a connection to a larger plan for nature-based solutions or suite of proposed installations will not be competitive.
+Proposals seeking funds for maintenance at multiple sites should outline the applicant's authority to maintain those sites as well as a long-term plan to maintain sites, including resources secured for these activities.